chrisant996/clink/docs/clink.md

 #### Other colors

 Clink adds color to the input line by highlighting arguments, flags, doskey macros, and more.
-If you don't want input line colors, you can turn it off by running `clink set clink.colorize_input false`.
+If you don't want input line colors, you can turn it off by running <code>clink set <a href="#clink_colorize_input">clink.colorize_input</a> false</code>.

 There are also colors for popup lists, and some other things.